tcely/bgutil-ytdlp-pot-provider/README.md

 docker run --name bgutil-provider -d -p 4416:4416 --init brainicism/bgutil-ytdlp-pot-provider
 ```

 Our Docker image comes in two flavors: Node or Deno.
-The `latest` tag defaults to Node, but you can specify an alternate version/flavor like so: `brainicism/bgutil-ytdlp-pot-provider:1.2.2-deno`
+The `:latest` tag defaults to Node, but you can specify an alternate version/flavor like so: `brainicism/bgutil-ytdlp-pot-provider:1.2.2-deno`.
+The `:node` tag also points to the latest Node image, and `:deno` points to the latest Deno image.

 > [!IMPORTANT]
 > Note that the docker container's network is isolated from your local network by default.
 If you are using a local proxy server, it will not be accessible from within the container unless you pass `--net=host` as well.